nexo-tech/nexo-tech.github.io/content/posts/building-your-own-https-tunnel/index.md

 ### Connecting to server

-Now start your localhost app (e.g. django) on port 8080.
+Now start your localhost app (e.g. Django) on port 8080.
 And you can initiate the tunnel connection:

 ```
 ./microtunnel --server-url wss://example.com/tunnel --port 8080